pulumi/pulumi-vsphere/docs/_index.md

 ### Storage

-The provider implementation requires the ability to read storage profiles from vSphere for some resource and data source operations.
+The provider implementation requires the ability to read storage profiles from vSphere for some resource and function operations.
 Ensure that the user account used for Pulumi is provided the Profile-driven Storage > View (`StorageProfile.View`) privilege to be able to read the available storage policies.